limit-org/limits-api/README.md

  - [ ] Add a way for mods to ban users
  - [ ] Add a way for mods to warn users
  - [ ] Add a way to block other users
- - [ ] Add a way for mods and selves to delete user's posts
+ - [ ] Add a way for mods to delete user's posts
  - [ ] Make site rules (What can users do/not do?
 What is/isn't allowed to be said or done?)
- - [ ] Block certain users from being able to upload media.
+ - [x] Block certain users from being able to upload media.
+ - [x] Block certain users from being able to post.

 ### Media/Documents
  - [x] Allow users to upload media